Luis Maria Baca Grant No. 4

-The Luis Maria Baca Grant No. 4, south of Crestone, Colorado, was a large land grant made in 1860 by the United States to the heirs of the original Vegas Grandes Grant at Las Vegas, New Mexico.
-Title to the grant at Las Vegas was clouded by a second grant of the same land.
+The Luis Maria Baca Grant No. 4, south of Crestone, Colorado, was a large land grant made in 1860 by the United States to the heirs of the original Vegas Grandes Grant to the Baca family of New Mexico in Las Vegas, New Mexico.
+Title to the grant in Las Vegas was clouded by a second grant of the same land.
 The Baca heirs were offered alternative lands from the public lands of the United States.
 The largest of the tracts selected, near what is now Crestone, was 12.5 mi on a side and was located to the south of what is now Saguache County Road T, about 1 mi south of the 38th parallel.
-The Bacas deeded the land to their attorney, but it soon passed by tax sale to a third party.
+The Bacas deeded the land to their attorney, John Sebrie Watts, but it soon passed by tax sale to a third party.
 The ranch headquarters was on Crestone Creek to the southwest of Crestone.
 The Baca Grant was one of the first large tracts of land to be fenced in the West and in its heyday was the home of prize Hereford cattle.

 In addition to ranching there was some mining in the area to the east and south of Crestone, some on the lands of the grant, but no big strikes.
 In 1880 the town of Crestone was platted by George Adams, the owner of the Baca Grant.
 In 1900, with the help of Eastern investors, George Adams ignited a minor boom, reopening one of the more promising mines and building a railroad spur to the town and the mines along the Sangre de Cristo Range south of town.
 However, lacking good ore, the boom was short-lived.
 A long period of decline followed.